mikke89/RmlUi/readme.md

 ## Other changes

 - `Context::ProcessMouseWheel` now takes a float value for the `wheel_delta` property, thereby enabling continuous/smooth scrolling for input devices with such support.
 The default scroll length for unity value of `wheel_delta` is now three times the default line-height multiplied by the current dp-ratio.
+- The system interface now has two new functions for setting and getting text to and from the clipboard: `virtual void SystemInterface::SetClipboardText(const Core::WString& text)` and `virtual void SystemInterface::GetClipboardText(Core::WString& text)`.

 ## Performance